The information below refers to the requirements under the Employment (Jersey) Law 2003.

 Liberation Day falling on a Sunday

 As Sunday is not a "weekday" as defined in the Public Holidays and Bank Holidays (Jersey) Act, when May 9th falls on a Sunday it will not be a Public Holiday and there will be no statutory right to a day off in lieu for any employee who works on that day, unless there is an agreement in place with their own employer.

 Note: all of the above follows legal advice received.
 Employers should note it is only an opinion and the Tribunal may not be of the same view (in the case of Renehan v G4S in 2006 the Tribunal reached a different conclusion to that expressed above).
 This matter will only be finally clarified if the Employment (Jersey) Law 2003 is appropriately amended or if the Royal Court has reason to make a ruling on this question.

 Can employees carry over leave?

-Where leave entitlement exists, there is no legal right to carry leave entitlement over from one leave year to another unless the worker's contract allows for it or the employee is on parental leave.
+Where leave entitlement exists, there is no legal right to carry leave entitlement over from one leave year to another unless the contract allows for it or the employee is on parental leave.